GrantMeStrength/retro/Projects/index.md

 * Secondly, I had soldered in every single bloody LED the wrong way round.
 I blame the instructions which clearly stated the wrong orientation (or rather, stated a confusing self-contradictory description).
 In the old days, was othe OTHER leg on LEDs actually the longer?
 It makes no sense.
 My fingertips are still numb from the burns.

 Anyway, I had to unsolder all 96 LEDs and resolder them.
 I'll know when the 74LS30 chip arrives if I broke a lot of them in the process, and if the the board actually works - I am not certain all is well with it, as trying to bypass the '30 didn't achieve much.
 I don't want to have to test all the ICs on the board and learn that JAMECO let me down again.
 Fingers crossed it'll be fine.

+### June 8, 2021

+I got the missing 74LS30 chip, and.. it made no difference.
+This is because - as I worked out by banging my head against a wall - the resistors I was using were wrong.

+You would think it would be hard to screw up resistors, but I managed it.
+The Jade card uses resisitors packaged together in the style of a 14 pin IC.
+"Resistor networks in a DIL packlage".
+Very cool, saves a lot of space and a lot of soldering.

+But it turns out that there are variations on these packages.
+For example, a 14 pin IC can have 7 resistors in it - makes sense, right?

+However, an alternative packaging format gives them a common connection and 13 other legs - so there are 13 resistors in each "chip".

+These just aren't very common these days - most ICs that require resistors for pull-up purposes seem to have them built-in.
+However, for driving good old-fashioned LEDs from 5v TTL logic, you need resistors.
+And as the Jade card has 96 LEDS, that's a lot of resistors.
+And I really should have noticed that there were more LEDs than resistors when I bought the first style of chip - I was just happy to find them being sold somewhere.

+Needsless to say I had bought the wrong type.
+Finding the correct type is not easy, but I finally found one company with them in stock.
+They aren't great though - they demanded a minimum order of 25, then emailed that they didn't have 25 and so on and yeah, I'll believe them when they are in my hands.
+They also appear to have overcharged me so I can't recommend them at the moment.